d3/d3-transition/README.md

 <a name="transition_attrTween" href="#transition_attrTween">#</a> <i>transition</i>.<b>attrTween</b>(<i>name</i>[, <i>value</i>])

 For each selected element, creates a [tween](#transition_tween) for the attribute with the specified *name* to the specified interpolator *value*.
 The *value* must be specified as a function that returns an [interpolator](https://github.com/d3/d3-interpolate).
 The *value* function is evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
-The returned interpolator is then invoked for each frame of the transition, being passed the [eased](#transition_ease) time *t*, typically in the range [0, 1].
+The returned interpolator is then invoked for each frame of the transition, in order, being passed the [eased](#transition_ease) time *t*, typically in the range [0, 1].

 For example, to interpolate the fill attribute from red to blue: